Get a student from the Multimedia Design and Communication programme as an intern

 The internship period for the Multimedia Design programme starts in January or August and lasts 3 - 4 months, depending on whether the student also produces his/her final exam project in the company in continuation of the internship.
 The internship period is placed at the beginning of the 4th semester after 1½ years of studies.
 The specific period of time will be agreed upon between the student and the company.

-As the internship is a part of the Multimedia Design programme, the company is not obliged to pay salary to the intern.
+As the internship is a part of the Multimedia Design and Communications programme, the company is not obliged to pay salary to the intern.

 The internship company may provide students with grants for documented expenses associated with their internship.
 This could, for example, be for transport costs, insurance, a telephone or the rent.
 The grant can be a fixed monthly fee; the only requirement is that the costs must be documented.